Get to know Dr. Clark, her path, her research and the basics of her therapy.

 But is this always the case?

 Contrary to medical opinion, the gallbladder is a very useful organ to our body.
 It stores and secretes bile, a digestive fluid that breaks up especially fat into small digestive molecules according to need.
-The bile stones form when the chemical compounds in the bile are not in perfect balance with each other – a diet with a lot of grease can worsen the situation.

 And since bile is produced in the liver, one can also live without a gallbladder, but often not without unfavorable digestive complications.
 The gallbladder is like a pump.
 Without it, the liver cannot expel sufficient bile to digest an entire meal.
 And many must live with permanent symptoms such as diarrhea, abdominal pain, bloatiness, indigestion, constipation, an increase in allergies, hepatic congestion, skin itchiness and illnesses of the immune system.
 Some patients suffer from the “dump syndrome” where food passes too quickly from the stomach to the intestine.